- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

 What Is Calorie Balance?

-Calorie balance is the difference between the amount of calories you eat and the amount of calories you burn over a given time period.
+Calorie balance is the difference between the number of calories you eat and the number of calories you burn over a given time period.
 A positive calorie balance (eating more calories than you burn) will result in weight gain, the opposite; a negative calorie balance (burning more calories than you eat) will result in weight loss.

 The problem is, many of James Smith’s devout fans will blindly regurgitate ‘calorie fucking deficit’ without knowing what it actually means or being aware of all the moving parts behind the law of thermodynamics.

 How to Implement a Calorie Deficit – In Theory

 It’s one thing knowing that calorie balance is a thing, but it’s quite another knowing how to implement it for yourself or for a client.
 It’s not simply a case of plugging your stats into a BMR calculator, sticking religiously to the number it spits out then putting your feet up and waiting for the shreds to emerge.

 Implementing a calorie deficit is an ongoing process that requires patience, consistent monitoring, and regular reassessment to ensure that the amount of calories you’re eating and the amount of exercise you’re doing is giving you the result you want, i.e. fat loss.

 The only way you’ll be able to validate that you are in a calorie deficit is with consistent weigh ins.
 The only way you can assess what’s driving that weight loss (or lack of it) is by tracking your calorie intake (e.g. with My Fitness Pal) and calorie output (e.g with a FitBit).